Legislation to extend oil spill and shipwreck liability

 It was revealed on Friday that Maritime New Zealand is predicting the cost of the clean-up after the grounding of the Rena could be $50 million.

 The ship's owners are legally liable to pay for about $11.3 million of the costs and Transport Minister Gerry Brownlee says the liability cap of $12 million, would double.

 Labour has criticised the Government for not improving the maritime liability rules, when it was advised to do so in 2008.

 But Mr Brownlee says Labour also had the opportunity to update maritime legislation, but they too did not foresee the Rena disaster.

-Next story in Political: Parata denies PPTA claim
+Next story in Politics: Parata denies PPTA claim

 Copyright © 2012, Radio New Zealand